ImPapaGhost/Flipper-Zero-Polynomial-Solver/README.md

-Polynomial Solver is an application for the Flipper Zero that enables users to solve and manipulate polynomials up to the sixth degree.
+Math Wiz is an application for the Flipper Zero that enables users to solve and manipulate polynomials up to the sixth degree.
 With this app, users can evaluate polynomials, calculate derivatives and integrals, and visualize results directly on the Flipper's screen.

 Features
-Polynomial Solver: Input coefficients for a polynomial up to the sixth degree and evaluate its value for a user-defined 𝑥.
+Math Wiz: Input coefficients for a polynomial up to the sixth degree and evaluate its value for a user-defined 𝑥.

 Derivative Calculation: Compute the derivative of the polynomial, reducing its degree.